Qiskit/qiskit/docs/cdoc/config.rst

    If defined before including ``qiskit.h``, the header files will define all of symbols in a mode safe for use with Python extension modules.
-This means that all API functions will evaluate to function-pointer derefences into a lookup table
+This means that all API functions will evaluate to function-pointer dereferences from a lookup table.

    This is a user-defined macro and not defined by Qiskit itself.